rcarrata/rcarrata.github.io/_posts/2017-08-10-control-pacemaker-with-ansible.md

 ansible-playbook -v -i hosts/<inventory> -l haproxy pcs_control.yml --ask-pass
 ```

-So, with this you can automatically control the resources of Openstack, making more painless manage each service
+So, with this you can automatically control the resources of Openstack, making more painless manage each service.

+In next posts, I will show how works with a fully cluster of Openstack with high availaibility.

 Hope that helps.